-All full applications require a completed proposal form accompanied by a number of mandatory attachments.
+All full applications require a completed proposal form accompanied by a number of mandatory attachments in the Joint Electronic Submission (Je-S) system.
 Attachments must conform to the following requirements:

 - in a sans-serif typeface (Arial or equivalent, not Arial Narrow) and font size of 11pt, excluding text on diagrams and the use of mathematical symbols